theopenconversationkit/tock/gen-ai/orchestrator-server/src/main/python/tock-llm-indexing-tools/README.md

     -v          Verbose output for debugging (without this option, script will be silent but for errors and the unique indexing session id)
 ```

-Index a ready-to-index CSV file contents into an OpenSearch vector database.
+Index ready-to-index CSV files contents into an OpenSearch vector database.

 CSV columns are 'title'|'url'|'text'. 'text' will be chunked according to chunks_size, and embedded using configuration described in embeddings_cfg (it uses the embeddings constructor from the orchestrator module, so JSON file shall follow corresponding format - See [Embedding Settings](../server/src/gen_ai_orchestrator/models/em/em_types.py)).